swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 In the previous chapter, you did set up a DVC pipeline to reproduce your experiment.

+Once this stage is created, you'll be able to change our model's configruation, evaluate the new configuration and compare it's performance with the last commited ones.

 In this chapter, you'll cover:

 - Updating the experiment parameters
-- Reproduce the experiment
+- Reproducing the experiment
 - Visualizing the changes made to the model

-Once this stage is created, we will be able to change our model's configruation, evaluate the new configuration and compare it's performance with the last commited ones with.
+Let's get started!

 ## Steps